 If both parties were in part to blame, then the two insurance companies are responsible for creating a dialogue and coming to a conclusion as to what proportion of the accident each party is responsible for.
 This will determine how much they each pay for.

 Another factor in the determination of how much money will be paid out as the result of an accident is the limits of the insurance that you and the other parties involved carry.
 If the limits of the insurance that is paying are low, then the potential for getting a suitable payout is obviously lower.
+Having insurance is very important even if you have cheaper car insurance.
 However, if the limits of the insurance are higher, then you might have a good shot at recouping more of the losses from the event.

 If you owe more on a car than what was provided to you in totaling the car, then pursuing other methods of compensation might be your only option.
 This includes things like personal injury and pain and suffering compensation.
 If you weren’t at fault for your accident and owe money on your totaled vehicle, get in touch with an experienced attorney today to learn about your options for recouping your losses.